3.6 engine v6

 This can happen when there is a misfire and can cause serious damage to your vehicle.

-An Incorrect firing order can cause engine backfires, misfires, rough idling, loss of power when accelerating, and extreme engine vibrations.
+An incorrect firing order can cause engine backfires, misfires, rough idling, loss of power when accelerating, and extreme engine vibrations.

 It ensures that the engine runs smoothly and efficiently by ensuring that the right amount of fuel and air is delivered to the right cylinder at the right time.